docb/dbRackModules/README.md

 The used random values can also be plugged in via the src input.
 If Chn > 1 then on each internal trigger the output channel is randomly chosen.

-### SuperLFO
-The SuperLFO module outputs super formula curves (x and y).
-It can also used as normal polyphonic Oscillator by moving the freq button to maximum (261.63 HZ).

 ## Sequencing
 ![](images/seq.png?raw=true)